 In today’s world, the use of electronic media, or ‘screen time’, is practically unavoidable and can provide many benefits.
 However, it’s also a big contributor to sedentary behaviour in children.
-Sedentary behaviour is categorised by sitting or lying down (except when asleep).
+We categorise sedentary behaviour as sitting or lying down (except when asleep).
 This increase in sedentary behaviour means our kids are less physically active than they should be.

-Australia’s Physical Activity and Sedentary Behaviour Guidelines for children recommend 60 minutes of physical activity daily for kids aged 5 – 12 years old.
-Physical activity is defined as any activity that gets kids moving, causes their breathing to become more rapid, and their hearts to beat faster.
-When kids don’t engage in enough physical activity, they are more likely to be overweight or obese, and are more likely to carry their unhealthy habits through to adulthood.
-Almost 2 in 3 Australian adults are considered overweight or obese, and obesity is the country’s second highest contributor to the burden of disease- ahead of smoking.
+Australia’s Physical Activity and Sedentary Behaviour Guidelines for children, recommend 60 minutes of physical activity daily for kids aged 5 – 12 years old.
+They define physical activity as, any activity that gets kids moving, causes their breathing to become more rapid and their hearts to beat faster.
+When kids don’t engage in enough physical activity, they are more likely to be overweight or obese.
+And, are more likely to carry their unhealthy habits through to adulthood.
+Almost 2 in 3 Australian adults are considered overweight or obese.
+Moreover, obesity is the country’s second highest contributor to the burden of disease, ahead of smoking.

 Current guidelines recommend no more than two hours of screen time for the purpose of entertainment for children aged 5 to 18 years of age.
-Children under 2 are recommended to not spend any time viewing TV or other electronic media, and between 2 and 5 years old should watch less than an hour per day.
-It is important to make the distinction between screen time for recreation and for education, as technology is increasingly being used more and more at school and for homework.
-Parents are advised not to restrict television viewing based on computer use for schoolwork.
+Furthermore, children under 2 should not spend any time viewing TV or other electronic media.
+Between 2 and 5 years old should watch less than an hour per day.
+However, it’s important to make the distinction between screen time for recreation and for education.
+As, technology is increasingly being used more and more at school and for homework, parents are advised not to restrict television viewing based on computer use for schoolwork.

-To read more about Australia’s Physical Activity & Sedentary Behaviour Guidelines, or to view other age groups, visit http://www.health.gov.au/internet/main/publishing.nsf/content/health-pubhlth-strateg-phys-act-guidelines#apa512
+To read more about Australia’s Physical Activity & Sedentary Behaviour Guidelines, or to view other age groups, please visit: http://www.health.gov.au/internet/main/publishing.nsf/content/health-pubhlth-strateg-phys-act-guidelines#apa512

 There are four different types of screen time: